BasementKrew/revelation.io/_posts/2014-06-30-golang-builtin.markdown

 tags: Go, golang, packages, pkg, builtin, c, compiler
 ---

 Ah, builtin in types and functions.
-They are what makes data computations go around in most languages and golang is in no different.
+They are what makes data computations go around in most languages and golang is no different.
 The builtin package is not so much a "package" as it is documentation for Go's different identifiers.
-You this by the fact you don't have to import the builtin package to have access to all the types and functions list in the docs.
+You may have noticed this by the fact you don't have to import the builtin package to have access to all the types and functions list in the docs.
 Since there is much to cover in this package, let's talk a bit about how golang exactly implements these builtin types.
-For those who have been through the golang source you will notice that the builtin package directory only has the one go file for documentation.
+For those who have been through the golang source, you will notice that the builtin package directory only has the one go file for documentation.
 If you are curious like me, you might be wondering where these types and functions are hiding out in the golang source.
 In a very anticlimactic turn of events, it was "builtin" (who would have figured?) to the golang compiler, `gc`.
-Alright, time for my usual disclaimer from here.
+Alright, time for my usual disclaimer here.
 I tend to think of this meme when I get ready to science:

 ![](http://thumbpress.com/wp-content/uploads/2013/05/I-Have-No-Idea-What-Im-Doing-1.jpg)

 I'm by no means a compiler expert (although I would like to be!) so don't take my finding as gospel.
 Without that out of the way, let's dig in.
-If peak at the source and take a look at cmd instead of the package directory we notice a bunch of seemingly randomly named folder along with some familiar ones such as `cgo`, `go`, `gofmt` and `gc`.
+If you peak at the source and take a look at cmd instead of the package directory, we notice a bunch of seemingly randomly named folder along with some familiar ones such as `cgo`, `go`, `gofmt` and `gc`.
 I tend to like to look for docs when I get started and long behold, pretty much every directory had one.
 The seemingly random named folders are actually the linkers for the different OS architectures.
 The rest of the directories are array of tools that we won't get into right now.
-If we turn our attention back to `gc`.
-If we look at the docs here we notice that `gc` is in fact a modified version of the Plan 9 compiler.
-If open up the reference PDFs we notice the authors include Rob Pike and Ken Thompson, both core contributors to golang, hence the modified Plan 9 compiler.
+If we turn our attention back to `gc`, we notice that `gc` is in fact a modified version of the Plan 9 compiler.
+When we open up the referenced PDFs, we notice the authors include Rob Pike and Ken Thompson, both core contributors to golang, hence the use of a modified Plan 9 compiler.
 Both PDFs are pretty high level and about the original C compiler, but are interesting reads none the less.
 Normally my next would be to just to read through the source, but since there is quite a bit, I figured I would turn to the Internet to see if I could find any pointers.
 Always wanting to give credit where credit is due, I found a stackoverflow post that had just what I was looking for.
 The link to it is at the end of the article.
-Instead of make like the SO post, let's take a look at the `append` function.
+Instead of a `make` like the SO post, let's take a look at the `append` function.

 ```cpp